What is the future of artificial intelligence (AI) in healthcare?

 Two examples of patient solutions using artificial intelligence are:

-➤Virtual health assistants: Using augmented reality, cognitive computing, speech and body recognition software, a virtual persona is created for patients to engage with.
+Virtual health assistants: Using augmented reality, cognitive computing, and speech and body recognition software, a virtual persona is created for patients to engage with.
 These virtual health assistants are able to provide a personalized experience in which patients can ask questions and learn how to better manage their health.

-➤Healthcare bots for customer service: These are interactive chatbots that use natural language processing (NLP), sentiment analysis, and concept extraction algorithms to respond to patient statements and questions around administrative things such as bill payment, appointment scheduling, or medication refills.
+Healthcare bots for customer service: This AI application is an interactive chatbot that uses natural language processing (NLP), sentiment analysis, and concept extraction algorithms to respond to patient statements and questions around administrative things such as bill payment, appointment scheduling, or medication refills.

 We know that patients do a better job of managing their own chronic conditions and that outcomes improve when they are engaged with their care, but staying in regular communication with individual patients adds a time-consuming burden to already overwhelmed medical providers.